alex23lemm/labcase-dashboard/README.md

 If you would like to install the application together with Shiny Server on a fresh Ubuntu server (e.g. a T2.micro Amazon EC2 instance) you can excute the bash script `setup.sh` that is part of this repo.
 The script will install the following:

+* MySQL ODBC driver
-* Create and enable swap file: necessary when running on a T2.mirco EC2 instance.
+Create and enable swap file: necessary when running on a T2.mirco EC2 instance.
 You won't be able to install certain R packages (e.g. `dplyr`, `tidyr`) without the additional allocated memory from the swap file
 * The latest R distribution for Ubuntu Trusty
 * Git
 * Shiny server